Kappa-org/Doctrine/README.md

 `EntityHydrator::hydrate()` requires two arguments and one optional.
 Option argument can be array of ignored keys in input array.

-For columns defined as Doctrine collections can be used `add()` method of the collection
+For columns defined as Doctrine collections will be used `add()` method of the collection